1330 Director of Human Resources

-Certification: A nationally-recognized human resource-related certification such as PHR (Professional in Human Resources) or SPHR (Senior Professional in Human Resources), SHRM-CP (Society for Human Resource Management-Certified Professional), or SHRM-SCP (SHRM Senior Certified Professional) is preferred.
+Certification: A nationally-recognized human resource-related certification such as PHR (Professional in Human Resources), SPHR (Senior Professional in Human Resources), SHRM-CP (Society for Human Resource Management-Certified Professional), or SHRM-SCP (SHRM Senior Certified Professional) is preferred.

-Experience: At least five years of human resources management experience demonstrating increased leadership responsibilities over time; experience should include most or all of the following areas: employee relations, compensation, job analysis, recruitment and placement, affirmative action, benefits administration, training and staff development, development of and application of policies and procedures, systems and records, employee engagement and communications, investigations, labor relations, and management of a budget.
-Similar experience in personnel management in higher education and/or the public sector is preferred, as is a strong fiscal background and experience in managing compensation and benefit plans for an organization of five-hundred or more employees.
+Experience: At least five years of human resources management experience demonstrating increased leadership responsibilities over time; experience should include most or all of the following areas: employee relations, classification and compensation, job analysis, job evaluation, recruitment and retention, affirmative action, benefits administration, training and staff development, development of and application of policies and procedures, management of HRIS systems and records, employee engagement and communications, investigations, labor relations, and management of a budget.
+Similar experience in human resource management in higher education and/or the public sector is preferred, as is a strong fiscal background and experience in managing compensation and benefit plans for an organization of five-hundred or more employees.
 Experience working with mentoring programs and affinity groups is preferred.

-Skills: Demonstrated ability to work and communicate effectively with all constituencies of a diverse university community, outstanding leadership and management skills, and understanding of automated management information systems, and a sound knowledge of relevant federal, state and local government regulations and equal opportunity policies are required.
+Skills: Demonstrated ability to work and communicate effectively with all constituencies of a diverse university community, outstanding leadership and management skills, an understanding of automated management information systems, and a sound knowledge of relevant federal, state and local government regulations and equal opportunity policies are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience with Banner is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Provides leadership and direction for the University and its employees regarding personnel matters by managing a comprehensive human resource administration including recruitment, employment, and retention services, benefits management and counseling, salary administration and job evaluation, training and development, records management, departmental budgeting, labor and employee relations, succession planning, and human resource information systems.
+1. Provides leadership and guidance for the University and its employees regarding human resource matters by managing a comprehensive human resource department including recruitment, employment, and retention services, benefits management and counseling, compensation planning, salary administration and job evaluation, training and development, labor and employee relations, succession planning, and human resource information systems and records management.

-2. Ensures consistent and equitable application of personnel policies and government regulations throughout the University by advising senior administrators about the applicable policies and regulations, and enforcing the personnel rules and regulations of the University.
+5. Ensures consistent and equitable application of human resource policies and government regulations throughout the University by advising senior administrators about the applicable policies and regulations, providing training for supervisors, and enforcing the personnel policies of the University.

-5. Contributes to the enhancement of the quality of the work environment within the University by advising and supervising the implementation and administration of employee benefits programs, including automating and maintaining operations and processing systems, communicating relevant information about programs and services to all levels of management throughout the University, working with benefit plan consultants and vendors, interpreting policies and state and federal laws, and working with advisory committees to conduct studies analyzing the pros and cons of new and alternative benefits initiatives.
+8. Contributes to employee engagement by advising and supervising the implementation and administration of employee benefits programs, providing excellent customer service, automating processing systems, communicating information about programs and services to employees and to all levels of management throughout the University, working with benefit plan consultants and vendors, interpreting policies and state and federal laws in a consistent manner, and working with advisory committees to review and implement new and alternative benefits initiatives.

-8. Ensures the accuracy and accountability of personnel information on all University employees by supervising the maintenance of personnel records and verifying personnel actions for faculty, administrators, and support staff for submission to the Board of Governors.
+11. Ensures the accuracy of personnel information for all University employees by supervising the maintenance of personnel records and reviewing personnel actions for application to the employee database and submission to the Board of Governors.

-10. Develops a competent, productive and effective personnel staff by supervising, directly and through delegation, professional and clerical employees.
+13. Develops a competent, productive and effective personnel staff by supervising, directly and through delegation, professional and administrative support employees.

-11. Represents the department and serves as a resource by participating on various University committees including Wall of Fame, Compensation, Healthcare Plans Review, Equal Opportunity Advisory, and Permanent Residence Advisory committees.
+14. Represents the department and serves as a resource by participating on various University committees.

-14. Remains competent and current on best Human Resources practices through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Vice President for Administrative & Information Services.
+18. Remains competent and current on best Human Resources practices through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Vice President for Administrative Services.

-The Director of Human Resources is supervised by the Vice President for Administrative & Information Services.
-The Director coordinates and supervises the professional and clerical staff of the Office of Human Resources.
+The Director of Human Resources is supervised by the Vice President for Administrative Services.
+The Director of Human Resources coordinates and supervises the professional and clerical staff of the Office of Human Resources.

 OFFICE OF HUMAN RESOURCES